requests/requests-docs-cn/docs/user/quickstart.rst

 Furthermore, Requests does not change its behavior at all based on which custom headers are specified.
 The headers are simply passed on into the final request.

+Note: All header values must be a ``string``, bytestring, or unicode.
+While permitted, it's advised to avoid passing unicode header values.

 更加复杂的 POST 请求
 ----------------------